Walker Hancock: Pennsylvania Railroad World War II Memorial

-Perhaps Hancock's most famous work is the Pennsylvania Railroad World War II Memorial (1950–52), at 30th Street Station in Philadelphia, Pennsylvania.
-The 39-foot (11.9 m) monument is dedicated to the 1,307 PRR employees who died in the war, whose names are listed on bronze panels on its tall, black-granite base.
+Perhaps Hancock's most famous work is the Pennsylvania Railroad World War II Memorial (1950–1952), at 30th Street Station in Philadelphia.
+The 39-foot (11.9 m) monument is dedicated to the 1,307 PRR employees who died in the war, and their names are listed on bronze panels on its tall, black-granite base.
 Hancock's heroic bronze, Angel of the Resurrection, depicts Michael the Archangel raising up a fallen soldier from the Flames of War.
-It was his favorite sculpture.
+It was Hancock's favorite of his sculptures.

 Stone Mountain

 In 1964, Hancock took over supervision of the Confederate Memorial at Stone Mountain, Georgia.
 The proposed relief carving, the size of a football field, had been begun in 1917 by Gutzon Borglum.
 Borglum was dismissed in 1925, and replaced by Augustus Lukeman.
 (Borglum went on to design and carve Mount Rushmore.)
 No work had been done since 1928.
 Hancock simplified Lukeman's model, eliminating the horses' lower bodies and legs, and made design adjustments as problems arose with the carving or stone.
-He modeled towers to flank the carving, but they were never executed due to lack of money.
+Hancock modeled towers to flank the carving, but they were never executed due to lack of money.
 Roy Faulkner completed the carving of the memorial in 1972.

-Gethsemane
+The Garden of Gethsemane

-For Trinity Episcopal Church, Topsfield, Massachusetts, Hancock created an immersive sculpture group, The Garden of Gethsemane (1965–66).
-On one side of a garden, a kneeling figure of Christ, seen from behind, agonizes about offering himself up for sacrifice, while on the other side his disciples, Peter, James, John, huddle together asleep.
-The sculpture group was commissioned as a memorial to Jonathan Daniels, an Episcopal seminarian murdered during the Civil Rights Movement.
-A duplicate of Christ Praying is at Rev. Daniels's alma mater, the Episcopal Divinity School in Cambridge, Massachusetts.
-A duplicate of the 2-part work is at a Trappist monastery in Kentucky.
+Hancock created an immersive sculpture group, The Garden of Gethsemane (1965–66), for Trinity Episcopal Church in Topsfield, Massachusetts.
+On one side of a garden, a kneeling figure seen from behind, Christ Praying, agonizes about offering himself up for crucifixion, while on the other side his disciples, Peter, James, and John, huddle together asleep.
+The sculpture group was commissioned as a memorial to Jonathan Myrick Daniels, an Episcopal seminarian who was murdered in Alabama in 1965 during the Civil Rights Movement.

+A replica of Hancock's 2-part Garden of Gethesemane is at the Abbey of Our Lady of Gethsemani, a Trappist monastery outside Bardstown, Kentucky.

+A replica of Christ Praying is at Daniels's alma mater, the Episcopal Divinity School in Cambridge, Massachusetts.

+In 1991, Jonathan Myrick Daniels was designated a martyr of the Episcopal Church.
+His day of remembrance is August 14 on the liturgical calendar.